mpiecka/metalcode/README.md

 been launched.

 1. **Photometric system:** Enter G, J or 2 (depending on the photometric system for which the data are available, see above for details).
-2. **Isochrone grid spacing, delta_logAge:** In the current version, the user can choose between two spacings in the isochrone grid (0.1 or 0.2).
+2. **Isochrone grid spacing, `delta_logAge`:** In the current version, the user can choose between two spacings in the isochrone grid (0.1 or 0.2).
-3. **Isochrone grid spacing, delta_Z:** In the current version, use only value 0.005 (can be changed by the user, but the set of isochrones should be changed accordingly, if necessary).
+3. **Isochrone grid spacing, `delta_Z`:** In the current version, use only value 0.005 (can be changed by the user, but the set of isochrones should be changed accordingly, if necessary).
-4. **Number of reddening iterations, Nredd:** The number of reddening values that should be studied by the code.
-Choose 1 if you want to use only the initial estimate value.
+4. **Number of reddening iterations, `Nredd`:** The number of reddening values that should be studied by the code.
+Choose 1 if you want to use only the initial estimate value `E(B-V)_ini`.
 For 0, a predetermined set of ten values is used.
 Otherwise, use any odd number larger than 1.
-5. **Reddening range:** The relative range for reddening iterations.
-For example, if 0.3 is given and `Nredd` > 1, then the code will start at the value `0.7*E(B-V)_ini` and end at `1.3*E(B-V)`.
+5. **Reddening range, `redAdj`:** The relative range for reddening iterations.
+For example, if 0.3 is given and `Nredd` > 1, then the code will start at the value `0.7*E(B-V)_ini` and end at `1.3*E(B-V)_ini`.
 The value of the initial estimate is always included (if `Nredd` >= 1).
 Values between 0 and 1 are acceptable, excluding the limits.
-6. **Maximum number of iterations, Niter:** Determines the maximum number of iterations while searching for metallicity for a given reddening value.
+6. **Maximum number of iterations, `Niter`:** Determines the maximum number of iterations while searching for metallicity for a given reddening value.
 Necessary because the code may get stuck between two possible solutions.
-Should not be a large number, because the number of iterations is typically smaller than five.
+A large number is not advised, because the number of iterations is typically smaller than five.
 We recommend using 6 for the currently included grids.